Sweet Science Experiments

 What kids learned: The density of molecules.
 If it is higher than water, they sink.
 And if the density is lower, they float.

-- Take five different colored M&Ms and place them around in the bottom of a glass.
+- Take five different colored M&Ms and place them around in the bottom of a plate (preferably a white plate).

 - Heat a jug of water and let it rest for five minutes.

-- When the water is lukewarm, gently pour it into the glass.
+- When the water is lukewarm, gently pour it into the plate.

 - The coatings of the M&Ms will slowly dissolve into vivid primary colors.

-- Even though they all stay in the same glass, they would not mix, giving it an appearance of a melted rainbow.
+- Even though they all stay in the same plate, they would not mix, giving it an appearance of a melted rainbow.

 What kids learned: Primary colors can not mix naturally.

-- Prepare a list of candies and chocolates with your children’s input.
+- Prepare a list of candies and chocolates in large quantities with your children’s input.

 - Ask the children to make predictions on what candies, when placed on the open, under the scorching sunlight, would melt.